spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 custom annotations as they are lacking default values in their arguments.

 The `misc:affix` annotator for example can be used to add a prefix and/or a suffix string to another annotation.
-When using this annotation function you must tell Sparv 1. what your output annotation should be called, 2. what annotation you want to use as input (the chunk), and 3. the string that you want to use as prefix and/or the suffix.
+When using this annotation function, you must tell Sparv 1. what your output annotation should be called, 2. what annotation you want to use as input (the chunk), and 3. the string that you want to use as prefix and/or the suffix.
 These things are defined in the `custom_annotations` section in your corpus config.
 First you specify the annotator module and function you want to use (`annotator`) and then you list the parameter names (`params`) and their values.
 In this